paycoreio/docs/docs/products/payout-gateway/index.md

   }
 }
 ```
-!!! info

 The full list of properties and atributes is available in the PayCore.io <a href="https://apidoc.paycore.io/#tag/Payout-gateway/paths/~1payout-gateway~1payout-requests/post" target="_blank" rel="noopener">Public API documentation</a>.

 The content of **fields** must be set according to **`payout-service`**.
 The list of available payout services can be found in the Payout Gateway on the <a href="https://dashboard.paycore.io/payout-gateway/payout-routes" target="_blank" rel="noopener">Dashboard</a> the **Payout Routes** tab.
 The payout service fields can be found in the <a href="https://dashboard.paycore.io/connect-directory/payout-services" target="_blank" rel="noopener">Payout Services</a> tab.